College: Arts & Sciences

 Applications must be made to Florida State University and to the Master's Program in ABA.

 Course Requirements: A total of thirty-nine (39) hours are required to obtain a Master of Science Degree in Psychology with a specialty in Applied Behavior Analysis.
 All students must take the following courses and obtain a grade point of 2.75 (B-) or better for a course to be credited toward the department requirements.
+A grade point of 3.0 (B) is required for EAB5780.
 The semester in which courses are offered is subject to change.
 The Behavior Analyst Certification Board, Inc. has approved the following course sequence as meeting the coursework requirements for eligibility to take the Board Certified Behavior Analyst examination.
 Applicants will have to meet additional requirements to qualify to take the exam.

 I. Basic Principles These courses are taken during the first year of study

-III.
-Special Areas of Application Each student is required to complete three courses in areas of application that are the most fully researched and in which demand is greatest for professionals.
+II.
+Special Areas of Application Each student is required to complete four courses in areas of application that are the most fully researched and in which demand is greatest for professionals.